The objectives of the ESSA Fellowship program are to recognise:

 - distinguished service to ESSA.

-ESSA invites Full and Academic members with a minimum of five years of continuous Full or Academic membership to apply for Fellowship status.
+ESSA invites Full and Academic members with a minimum of at least five years (not necessarily sequential) of Full or Academic membership to apply for Fellowship status.
 Applications must be received by June 30th or December 1st of each year, with successful Fellows recognised at the following ESSA National Conference or Annual General Meeting.

 In applying for Fellowship status of ESSA, the applicant must demonstrate outstanding contributions to ESSA and the exercise and sports science profession, such that they are acknowledged by their peers as outstanding.
 Furthermore, the applicant should provide evidence to demonstrate (through their application) significant contributions to ESSA in the form of: